za-creature/double-latte/README.md

 Python-like [MRO based](http://en.wikipedia.org/wiki/C3_linearization) multiple inheritance for CoffeeScript.

-Works with all javascript engines supported by CoffeeScript.
+Should work with all javascript engines supported by Coffee.

 ## Example